Skip to content

 Additionally, we wanted to provide an option for leaders to nominate themselves for an award.
 In that case, nominees will identify a validator who can answer the same minimal questions a nominator would have answered.

-When is the deadline for 2026 nominations?
+When was the deadline for 2026 nominations?

-Step 1: Nomination Deadline: March 12, 2025
+Step 1: Nomination Deadline: Extended to March 14, 2025

 Step 2: Nominee Submission Deadline: April 30, 2025